2N1M/PlannerBot/README.md

 6. Invite the bot to your Discord server and grant it necessary permissions.

 7. Start using the bot with the available commands.

+## Contributing

+Contributions to this project are welcome!
+Feel free to open issues or submit pull requests to improve the bot's functionality or documentation.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.